django/deps/draft/0005-rethinking-middleware.rst

 call to ``get_response`` in a context manager (e.g. ``transaction.atomic``).

-This DEP does not propose to change the implementation of view middleware or template-response middleware.
-A middleware that wishes to implement one or both of these hooks should be implemented in the class style, and should implement ``process_view`` and/or ``process_template_response`` methods exactly as it would today.
+This DEP does not propose to change the implementation of view middleware or template-response middleware (since these are really single-point hooks, not wrappers, and don't suffer from the same in/out balancing issue).
+A middleware that wishes to implement one or both of these hooks should be implemented in the class style, and should implement ``process_view`` and/or ``process_template_response`` methods, exactly as it would today.

 Changes in short-circuiting semantics
 -------------------------------------